Shopify Stock: Time For Long-Term Growth After Price Volatility (NYSE:SHOP)

 Given that China accounts for 50.8% of retail e-commerce sales in 2021 at $2.49T, the significance of the partnership is monumental to SHOP.
 In addition, the Chinese e-commerce market is expected to exceed $3.6T by 2025, accounting for 48.6% of the global sales at $7.4T at that time.
 As a result, we expect the groundbreaking partnership to more than offset SHOP's deceleration in future revenue growth post-pandemic.

 However, cross-border selling is not new, given that Amazon (AMZN) has long penetrated the China market since 2004, when the company acquired Joyo.com.
-Furthermore, Walmart entered China in 1996.
-Nonetheless, since SHOP had successfully forged a partnership with TikTok Shopping in 2021, we expect its growth in the Chinese market to accelerate, assuming a similar agreement for its Chinese equivalent, DouYin.
-In 2021, TikTok boasted over 1B of users globally, with DouYin accounting for 639.4M users in China.
+Furthermore, Walmart (WMT) entered China in 1996.
+Nonetheless, since SHOP had successfully forged a partnership with TikTok Shopping in 2021, we expect its growth in the Chinese market to accelerate, assuming a similar agreement for its Chinese equivalent, Douyin.
+In 2021, TikTok boasted over 1B of users globally, with Douyin accounting for 639.4M users in China.

 In addition to these strategic partnerships, SHOP is looking to aggressively improve its monetization strategies in 2022, through: